-Thumb-2 only
+Thumb only

-Choose the options --thumb --fpu vfpv3 to have the compiler generate Thumb-2 code for your entire program.
-Thumb-2 supports VFP instructions.
+Choose the options --thumb --fpu vfpv3 to have the compiler generate Thumb code for your entire program.
+The 32-bit Thumb instruction set supports VFP instructions.
 Therefore, there is no need to switch to ARM state to perform VFP operations.
 This uses hardware VFP linkage.